georgebyte/georgebyte.com/_drafts/state-management-in-angular-with-observable-store-services.md

 ## Abstract `Store` class

-At the core of observable store pattern is an abstract `Store` class.
+At the core of observable store pattern is the abstract `Store` class.
 It leverages RxJS to achieve data flow similar to Redux.
 It is implemented like this:

 <span class="highlight-filename"><a href="https://github.com/jurebajt/coffee-election/blob/master/src/app/store.ts" target="_blank">store.ts</a></span>
 {% highlight typescript linenos %}